The Demon (1963 film): Plot

-That night, Puri awakens in her bed with no control of her body, experiencing apparent demonic possession.
-The local parish attempts to identify the demon and exorcise Puri, to no success.
-The villagers begin to harass Puri, attempting to burn her alive.
-Puri's parents dig a hole on their property and create a makeshift bedroom for her, which they cover with wood planks and soil to keep her hidden from the locals.
-However, when Antonio arrives and calls out her name, Puri begins to respond, leading to the villagers discovering her hiding place.
+That night, Purif awakens in her bed with no control of her body, experiencing apparent demonic possession.
+The local parish attempts to identify the demon and exorcise her, to no success.
+The villagers begin to harass Purif, attempting to burn her alive.
+Her parents dig a hole on their property and create a makeshift bedroom for her, which they cover with wood planks and soil to keep her hidden from the locals.
+However, when Antonio arrives and calls out her name, Purif begins to respond, leading to the villagers discovering her hiding place.

-Puri flees, and begins walking aimlessly near a convent, where nuns witness her hugging a tree.
-The nuns decide to help her, but Puri attempts to strangle one of them when she recites the trinitarian formula.
-Meanwhile, Antonio begins to exhibit welts on his body, apparently from Puri's curse.
-He seeks help from Giuseppe, who instructs him to create a bonfire in the center of town using old-growth wood, which Giuseppe claims will rid the village of Puri.
-In the midst of the bonfire, in which the other villagers are participating, Antonio is met by Puri, who leads him away.
+Purif flees, and begins walking aimlessly near a convent, where nuns witness her hugging a tree.
+The nuns decide to help her, but Purif attempts to strangle one of them when she recites the trinitarian formula.
+Meanwhile, Antonio begins to exhibit welts on his body, apparently from her curse.
+He seeks help from Giuseppe, who instructs him to create a bonfire in the center of town using old-growth wood, which Giuseppe claims will rid the village of Purif.
+In the midst of the bonfire, in which the other villagers are participating, Antonio is met by Purif, who leads him away.
 The two fall to the ground and engage in sex.
-At dawn, Antonio awakens and stabs Puri to death.
+At dawn, Antonio awakens and stabs Purif to death.